 5) People make 4 types of mistakes when it comes to life insurance.
 The most common one is taking out an endowment policy

-6) The easiest way to buy life insurance in Germany is to use a life insurance calculator in Germany.
+6) The easiest way to buy this type of insuanrce is to use an insurance calculator.

 Topics covered in this article

-Life insurance in Germany – Risikolebensversicherung – What does life insurance in Germany mean?
+Life insurance in Germany – Risikolebensversicherung – What does it mean?

 When you have your own company, you can financially protect it with a term life insurance policy.